zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_group.rst

   \* \ :literal:`type`\ : Cannot be changed once the storage group exists.

-  Properties omitted in this dictionary will remain unchanged when the storage group already exists, and will get the default value defined in the data model for storage groups in the :term:\`HMC API\` when the storage group is being created.
+  Properties omitted in this dictionary will remain unchanged when the storage group already exists, and will get the default value defined in the data model for storage groups in the \ :ref:`HMC API <HMC API>`\  book when the storage group is being created.

   | **required**: False
   | **type**: dict